Ewall24/Crowdfunding_ETL/README.md

         A "category" column that contains only the category titles

-        The following image shows this category DataFrame:

-        category DataFrame

         Export the category DataFrame as category.csv and save it to your GitHub repository.

 # Export categories_df and subcategories_df as CSV files.
 category_df.to_csv("Resources/category.csv", index=False)

 subcategory_df.to_csv("Resources/subcategory.csv", index=False)

  # Read the data into a Pandas DataFrame